-Beer and wine distributors employ approximately 900 hardworking Idahoans who earn good wages and receive employer-provided benefits.
+Beer and wine distributors employ more than 3,000 hardworking Idahoans who earn good wages and receive employer-provided benefits.
 For state breakdowns of the economic contributions of beer distributors and the beer industry, visit www.beerservesamerica.org.
 (Please note this website only considers the economic impact of beer products and excludes wine and other non-alcoholic beverages which Idaho distributors distribute.)

 Deliver the Most Variety in the World